sohda/media-storage-java/README.md

 # Ricoh Media Storage for Java

-This open-source library allows you to integrate Ricoh Media Storage into your Android app.
+This open-source library allows you to integrate Ricoh Media Storage into your Java app.

 Learn more at http://docs.ricohapi.com/